 Jacques Tati's Playtime is the comic twin brother of Kubrick's 2001: A Space Odyssey, released months later.
-Both are unique visions, arrived at after years of work and elaborate sets (Tati constructed an entire urban center nicknamed 'Tativille' which consisted of glass buildings (one of which contained a fully working escalator), roadways, a power plant, and a traffic signaling system to control it all), and both have as theme the at times antagonistic relationship between man and technology (machines for Kubrick, mostly architecture and design for Tati), and eventual human transcendence.
+Both are unique visions involving years of work and elaborate sets (Tati literally built a small town nicknamed 'Tativille' made up of glass buildings (one of which contained a fully working escalator), roadways, a power plant, a traffic signaling system controlling it all), and both have as theme the at times antagonistic relationship between man and technology (machines and computers for Kubrick, architecture and design for Tati), and eventual human transcendence.

-In 2001 we have brute man discovering technology (promptly taking said technology and bashing a fellow brute's head in), developing it for centuries (the passing of said centuries expressed in a single spectacular cut), ultimately having said technology literally swallow him up, turning him into a machinelike parody of himself.
-In Playtime Tati echoes that same development, with humans dressed largely in grey or beige, walking in predictable straight lines.
-In 2001 Kubrick inserts vestiges of lost humanity--banal jokes about chicken sandwiches, an unruly, insistent daughter; in Playtime Tati has a Hulot lookalike drop his umbrella (the clatter rolls across the hall of the indeterminate building (it's only when we see a plane's tailfin do we realize we're in an airport) like a sacrilegious cough).
+In 2001 we have brute man discovering technology (promptly picking up said technology and bashing someone's head in), developing it for centuries (the passage of time expressed in a single spectacular cut), ultimately allowing said technology to transform him into a machinelike parody of himself; in Playtime Tati echoes that process with humans dressed largely in grey or beige, walking in predictable straight lines.
+In 2001 Kubrick inserts traces of humanity--jokes about chicken sandwiches, a demanding distracted daughter; in Playtime Tati's Hulot lookalike drops his umbrella, the clatter rolling across some indeterminate hall--it's only when we see a passing tailfin do we realize we're in an airport--like a sacrilegious cough.

-Tati shows dehumanization in ways that I submit are subtler than Kubrick's.
-Kubrick's film is set in a world (The future!
-In outer space!) where technology naturally holds dominion; Tati presents the world we live in, a familiar, even banal setting that we only gradually realize is as unsettling and alien as Kubrick's--perhaps even more so, because we've been lulled into assuming it's familiar, only to learn that our assumption is wrong.
+Tati shows dehumanization in I submit subtler ways.
+Kubrick sets his world in the future, in outer space, where technology naturally holds dominion; Tati presents a more familiar world, a banal setting we gradually realize is as alien as Kubrick's--perhaps even more so, because we've been lulled into the assumption of familiarity, only to have that assumption yanked from under us.

-Take the waiting room.
-Hulot is introduced into the room with an opened door and an invitational wave to step inside; when the door closes, Tati cuts to an outdoor shot that takes in the whole room, glass walls and all, surrounded by a cacophony of traffic noises.
-It's a funny sight, though you might not immediately realize why it's so may not be immediately apparent.
-Eventually, associations kick in--Hulot looks as if he's an animal in a cage, or a specimen in a laboratory experiment, or even a fish in an aquarium.
-He is something to look at, even observe, safely cut off from the outside world (to add insult to injury, large portraits of unknown men--elderly European executives, we assume--line the glass walls, glaring at him).
-It's not what Hulot does--waiting in a waiting room--that's funny; it's Tati's framing of the room, seen from a distance and angle one usually associates with viewing zoo cages or aquariums (the traffic sounds serve to emphasize his isolation).
+Take the waiting room: Hulot is invited with a wave and enters through an open door; when the door closes Tati cuts to a long shot that views the room glass walls and all surrounded by a cacophony of traffic noises.
+Funny sight, though why it's so may not be immediately apparent.
+Eventually, associations kick in--Hulot resembles an animal in a cage, or a laboratory specimen, or a fish in an aquarium, something to look at or observe while cut off from the world (to add insult to injury portraits of unknown men--elderly European executives we assume--line the glass walls glaring down at him).
+It's not what Hulot does--waiting in a waiting room--that's funny; it's Tati's framing of the room (from a distance and angle one usually associates with zoo exhibits--the traffic sounds only serve to emphasize his isolation).

-And then there's that damned chair.
-Plenty of details to take in in Playtime, but what gets me is that chair, a running gag that becomes less funny--or much funnier, but in a less comfortable way--the more you think about it.
-Its cushions make farting sounds, yes; they also bounce back when pressed, or pushed.
-It presumably represents the ultimate in fireproof, waterproof, stainproof, rip-proof, wrinkleproof material, an amusing notion until you realize that an entire city made of this stuff can house millions of people for hundreds of years, and when they die away, no trace or proof of their passing will remain.
-We make every effort to make our machines invulnerable, to mark the very world with our technology and every effort to make our technology invulnerable, Tati seems to be saying to us, that we forget to leave a sign of our own presence behind.
+And then there's that chair.
+Plenty of details in Playtime but what gets me is that plastic and metal creation, a running gag that grows less funny--or grows funnier but in a less comfortable way--the more you think about it.
+The cushions squeal and emit vulgar sounds; they bounce back when squeezed or pushed.
+The furniture presumably represents the ultimate in fireproof waterproof stainproof rip-proof wrinkleproof material, an amusing notion till you realize that an entire city made of this stuff can house millions of people for hundreds of years, after which no trace or proof of our habitation will remain.
+We make every effort to make our machines invulnerable, to mark the very world with our technology (Tati seems to say to us) that we forget to leave sign of our own more organic presence behind.

-I love the escalator shot where Hulot, his eyes on Mr. Giffard as he descends from the second floor, loses sight of the man as he approaches ground level (the shot is almost an implied instruction on how to view the movie, suggesting that famous claim made for the film, that you get a different image--and a different film altogether--depending on the angle and distance with which you view the screen); I love the fact that when the American tourists arrive, the first thing they do is visit a pavilion that sells the latest technological products ("and so American!" one of them says)--an extremely human trait, still if not more relevant today (take it from me: when Filipinos hit a foreign city, instead of visiting sites and museums they head straight for the shopping malls), and strangely pointless considering the trend towards uniformity and featurelessness represented by Tativille.
+Love the escalator shot where Hulot, his eyes on Mr. Giffard as he descends from the second floor, loses sight of the man when approaching ground level (the shot feels like a wordless instruction on how to view the movie, alluding to the claim that you get a different image--a different film altogether--depending on the angle and distance from which you view the screen).
+Love that when the Americans arrive they first visit a pavilion selling the latest tech ("and so American!" one of them exclaims)--an all too recognizable foible even today (when Filipinos hit a foreign city, for example, they first visit the shopping malls), and strangely pointless considering the trend towards uniformity and featurelessness represented by Tativille.

-Tativille itself is a dream of a city; nightmarish, true, but part of its beauty is that blankly nightmare quality--it's the perfect background against which to stage an epic minimalist comedy.
-It's almost twice as big as it first seems with almost twice the details, thanks to the huge expanses of reflective glass--the film looks as if Tati shot it twice, double-exposing the negative to achieve a constantly superimposed effect.
-It's also a city full of visual echoes, with various shapes and colors multiplied to a bewildering degree--the boxy cars rhyming with the boxy doors rhyming with the boxy furniture and rooms and buildings, everything confined within the quadrilateral frame of the screen itself; the slablike buildings of Paris reproduced in posters for London, Mexico, Stockholm (the slab ultimately echoed in Kubrick's precious monolith) reflected against gleaming floors, windows, walls; Hulot himself is reflected everywhere in a series of lookalikes (at one point a lookalike and Hulot both grab at a pole in a bus to steady themselves; the pole turns out to be a lamppost someone's delivering by hand).
+Tati's city is both a dream and a nightmare, with much of its unsettling beauty derived from its streamlined blankness--the perfect background against which to stage an epic minimalist comedy.
+The film looks twice as big with twice the details, thanks to the huge expanses of reflective glass--as if Tati had shot it twice, double-exposing the negative to achieve a constantly superimposed effect.
+It's a city full of echoes, with various shapes and colors multiplied to a bewildering degree--the boxy cars rhyming with the boxy doors rhyming with the boxy furniture and rooms and buildings, everything confined within the quadrilateral frame of the screen; the slablike buildings of Paris reproduced in posters for London, Mexico, Stockholm (ultimately recalling Kubrick's enigmatic monolith) reflected against gleaming floors windows walls; Hulot himself reflected everywhere in a series of lookalikes (at one point Hulot and his lookalike grab at a pole in a bus to steady themselves, and the pole turns out to be a lamppost being hand-delivered across town).

-Kubrick's 2001 has its share of humor, some of it based on how uncomfortable humans are with their self-made world (Dr. Floyd talking to his daughter, or attempting to decipher the fearsomely complex instructions of the anti-gravity toilet (echoed in a similar moment in Playtime when the porter is trying to operate an enormous automated intercom system)), but the very best lines are reserved for HAL, who subverts every notion of the emotionless, humorless, unimaginative computer.
-Tati's Hulot is the human equivalent of HAL, subverting the notion of a mechanized human, constantly throwing a spanner into the smoothly working cogs and flywheels of Tativille.
+Kubrick's 2001 has its share of humor, some of it based on how uncomfortable humans are with their self-made world (Dr. Floyd talking to his daughter, or attempting to decipher the fearsomely complex instructions of an antigravity toilet (echoed in a scene in Playtime where a porter tries to operate a bewilderingly vast intercom system)); the most ironic lines however are reserved for HAL, who subverts the notion of an emotionless, humorless, unimaginative machine.
+Call Tati's Hulot the human equivalent of HAL: he subverts the notion of a mechanized human, constantly throwing a spanner into the smoothly working cogs and flywheels of Tativille.

-Halfway through the film Tati presents the opening night of The Royal Garden, a classy new dining-and-dance spot that itself echoes Tativille's general architecture.
-As with HAL's revolt in 2001, the Royal Garden episode serves to sharpen the themes of the film, bring it all into dramatic focus.
-The forces of chaos, content to pop up now and then throughout the film's first hour, take over the restaurant in the second: tiles pop out, lights fail, electrical circuitry sputter and sizzle; the chairs, with their pretentious crowned backrests, rip and tear at pants pockets and jackets, or leave a mark on the backs of unsuspecting diners (The mark of Zorro!
-No--a fatal "M" imprinted on Peter Lorre's back!)
-Some of the jokes are spectacular, such as the destruction Hulot (he and a number of unlikely characters manage to wander into the joint) causes as he grabs for a hanging decor; others are subtler (and, in my opinion, far funnier), such as the column the architect locates right in the middle of the main entranceway, perfectly placed to force everyone to walk around or bump into.
+Halfway through the film Tati presents the opening night of The Royal Garden, a classy new fine dining establishment that itself echoes Tativille's general architecture.
+As with HAL's revolt in 2001 the Royal Garden episode serves to sharpen the themes of the film, snapping the narrative into focus.
+The forces of chaos, content to pop up throughout the film's first hour, take over the restaurant in the second: tiles pop out, lights fail, electrical circuitry sputter and spark; the chairs with their pretentious crowned backrests rip and tear at pants pockets and jackets, or leave a mark on the backs of unsuspecting diners (The mark of Zorro!
+No--a fatal "M" stamped on Peter Lorre's back!)
+Some gags are spectacular, such as the destruction wreaked by Hulot as he grabs for a hanging decor; others are subtler (and in my opinion funnier) such as the column located in the middle of the main entranceway, perfectly placed to force everyone to walk around or bump into.

-If there's a difference between The Royal Garden dinner and HAL's revolt, it's mainly this: Tati thinks it's a good thing, the restaurant's gradual disintegration, its descent into drunken entropy and dissolution (for Kubrick chaos at best represents a means of reawakening Bowman's lost sense of self).
-It's humanity reasserting himself, Tati having revenge on his oh so elaborately constructed creation, even down to the little instant bistro (an illusion of one, just like the many other illusions, reflections, and accidental coincidences scattered throughout the film) that drops out of nowhere, emblematic of the Paris Tati once loved.
+If there's a difference between The Royal Garden dinner and HAL's uprising it's this: Tati thinks the restaurant's descent into drunken entropy and dissolution is a good thing (for Kubrick the chaos serves to awaken astronaut David Bowman's sense of self), humanity reasserting its prerogatives, Tati taking revenge on his elaborately constructed creation, down to the little instant bistro that literally drops out of nowhere, a ready-made symbol of the Paris Tati once loved.